EthanPierce723/ethanpierce.github.io/_posts/2023-03-30-E3-is-Dead copy.markdown

 And no fanbase embodied that hype more than the [Super Smash Bros fanbase](https://youtu.be/YmZtxa8mW24), who, in 2018, were greeted with a trailer so earth shatteringly electrifying, the trailer is not even worth watching as much as the reactions of those who viewed it.

-Mr Caffeine
+# Mr Caffeine, Ubisoft 2011

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ecffZBdhAUU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 But hype can go too far.
 As is embodied by Aaron ‘Mr Caffeine’ Priceman who single handedly over-excited himself into being the most cringeworthy, but perhaps most notable, E3 conference host in the history of the convention.
 And can you believe that this was a Ubisoft conference?
 Who would have thought?

-Wherever you are, Mr Caffeine, I hope you can one day convince us all to doodly-doodly-doodly-do us back to an era where E3 is real, and you’re there for it.
+Wherever you are, Mr Caffeine, I hope you can one day convince us all to <em style="font-family: system-ui">doodly-doodly-doodly-do</em> us back to an era where E3 is real, and you’re there for it.

-Sony’s Entire Conference, E3 2015
+# Sony’s Entire Conference, E3 2015

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sHK1u3VQDog" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>